 One of the many benefits of having a WordPress artist blog is that you can always revise your older blog posts, and Google rewards this by keeping the posts higher in the search results.

-Revising older content will not only allow you to keep your posts up-to-date, but you can check for any mistakes you have missed.
+Revising older content will allow you to keep your posts up-to-date and check for any mistakes you have missed.

 Search engines reward older posts that are updated.
 Spending time revising older posts will help you to increase your PageRank.

 Run a spell check one last time before you post.
 I use Grammarly for my spellcheck.